 We intend to rely upon these Terms and Booking Conditions and any document expressly referred to in them in relation to the subject matter of any Contract.
 While we accept responsibility for statements and representations made by our duly authorised agents, please make sure you ask for any variations from these Terms and Booking Conditions to be confirmed in writing.

 For guests that require Vegan or Gluten Free diets its important you contact our offices prior to booking the holiday, to meet expectations.
-For any guests that have intolerance’s or allergies to food or ingredients please contact our offices prior to booking a holiday.
-We cannot guarantee a 100% nut/allergy free kitchen, where food is included in this itinerary.
+For any guests that have intolerance’s or allergies to food or ingredients please contact our offices prior to booking.
+We cannot guarantee a 100% nut/allergy free kitchen, where food is included in your itinerary.